ekowabaka/clearice/docs/6-Full-Example-Listing.md

+---
+title: Full Example Listing
+---
 Full Example Listing
 ====================
-Here's a full example listing that demonstrates the typical usage of clearice.
-Feel free to copy and modify for your own use.
+Here's a full example listing demonstrating the typical usage of ClearIce.
+You are encouraged to copy and modify for your own use.

 ````php
 <?php